 Activities : Birding, Child-Friendly, Hiking, Kayaking, Photography, Dedicated Solo Cabins, Triple/Quad Cabins

-During the ‘night’ (what is night, when the sun never sets?), the ship passes Prins Karls Forland to arrive in the magnificent Kongsfjord.
+During the night, the ship passes Prins Karls Forland to arrive in the magnificent Kongsfjord.
 Your visit to Svalbard is in the early summer and this is both the challenge and gift of this special voyage.
-Winter ice will possibly block the inner waters of many fjords, but this will give the best opportunities to observe the elusive polar bear, hunting for seals in its prime habitat.
+Winter ice will possibly block the inner waters of many fjords, but this will give the best opportunities to keep an eye out for the elusive polar bear, hunting for seals in its prime habitat.
 At this time of year the migrating birds have just arrived.
 They are all eager to settle and feed to get the best start to the coming summer months.

 Your first landing will be at Ny Alesund.
 This settlement is in fact further north than Longyearbyen, making it the northernmost settlement.
 The setting is nice, the scientific projects are very interesting, and so is the town history.

-Today you are in North West Svalbard, which was declared a national park in 1973.
+Today you are in northwest Svalbard, which was declared a national park in 1973.
 The day could begin with a Zodiac cruise in Danskergattet, looking for seals in Virgohamna, before crossing from Danskøya to Amsterdamøya to make a landing at Smeerenburg, the legendary whaling town of 17th century.
-200-plus men were living – and quite often dying – here in the heyday of blubber production.
+200-plus men were living here in the heyday of blubber production.